What We Do

 At the Community Foundation of Southeastern Massachusetts, we take special pride in our leadership role, in which we work to facilitate, advise, convene and/or respond to critical community issues, such as education, the arts and the environment.

 The Arts: Our involvement with the arts includes our sponsorship of AHA!
-(Art History Architecture) (opens new window), the acclaimed monthly arts and culture nights in downtown New Bedford, and our support for the burgeoning creative economy.
-We also count among our funds such arts and culture festivals as the New Bedford Folk Festival, a twi-day folk music and crafts festival held every July in downtown New Bedford.
+(Art History Architecture) (opens new window), the acclaimed monthly arts and culture nights in downtown New Bedford, and more recently a seasonal version in Fall River, and our support for the burgeoning creative economy.
+We also count among our funds such arts and culture festivals as the New Bedford Folk Festival, a two-day folk music and crafts festival held every July in downtown New Bedford.

 Capacity Building: The development and strength of the non-profit sector is central to our mission of improving the quality of life in our region through philanthropy.
 Throughout our history we have provided training and technical assistance to non-profits as well as individuals and groups seeking to establish such entities.

-Our current Nonprofit Capacity Building Program includes our participation in a collaborative effort by area funders to support a first-time capacity assessment of the non-profit sector in Greater New Bedford; a partnership with the Community Development Clinic at the UMass Dartmouth School of Law to provide training to non-profit Board members in their roles and responsibilities; and providing capacity building and technical assistance to help strengthen smaller and/or newer nonprofits and their boards.
+Our current Nonprofit Capacity Building Program includes our participation in a collaborative effort by area funders to support a first-time capacity assessment of the non-profit sector in Greater New Bedford; a partnership with the Legal Center for Nonprofits, Inc., to provide training to non-profit Board members in their roles and responsibilities; and providing capacity building and technical assistance to help strengthen smaller and/or newer nonprofits and their boards.
 We also offer public access to our resource library for grantseekers.

 Advisors for Philanthropy:Our goal as a Community Foundation is to provide professional advisors and their clients with a range of giving options and professional oversight that will help donors meet their philanthropic and financial goals.
 Our knowledgeable staff, board of directors, investment committee and investment managers all work together to help donors maximize their funds and leave a lasting legacy in Southeastern Massachusetts.